 Any modification to plans occurring after the approval of Municipal Council, in compliance with the present by-law, must be submitted as a new application.
-The applicable fees are detailed in Division 2.1.
+The applicable fees are detailed in the By-law concerning rates.

 2.2.10 Obsolescence of plan approval